What is a Food Sensitivity and How to Know if You Have One

 A food sensitivity, on the other hand, is more difficult to diagnose because it triggers an IgG reaction in your system, which is a delayed immune response.
 It could take up to 72 hours for symptoms of a food sensitivity to present.
-The problem with this delayed response is that you likely eat a wide range of foods in the time it takes for symptoms to appear, making it difficult to spot a pattern between the specific foods you eat and your symptoms.
+The problem with this delayed response is that you probably eat a wide range of foods in the time it takes for symptoms to appear.
+This makes it difficult for you to spot a pattern between the specific foods you eat and your symptoms.

 Additionally, food sensitivities can produce a wide array of symptoms depending on which area of your body the antibodies attack.
-So you may not even realize that your skin rashes or the joint pain you suffer from regularly are diet-related.
+So you may not even realize that your skin rashes or joint pain are diet-related.

 Common signs of a food sensitivity:

 - Rashes and skin irritations